OfLiberty/pacannabis.guide/docs/README.md

 ### Looking For Contributors

+You may follow, watch, or fork this project's [repository](https://github.com/OfLiberty/pacannabis.guide) and report any issues through [our issue tracker](https://github.com/OfLiberty/pacannabis.guide/issues).
+Prior to submitting issues, please consult with the repository's `README.md` or our [How to Contribute](/guide/#how-to-contribute) section of the guide.

-If you have an interest in contributing to this project please fill out the form below.
+Alternatively, if you have an interest in contributing to this project please fill out the form below.
+By filling out the form below you will be joining ofLiberty's newsletter to coorindate contributions.

 <div id="mc_embed_signup">